nuclear-multimessenger-astronomy/nmma/doc/installation.md

 > [!NOTE]
 > Installing parallel-bilby takes quite some time.
 Please be patient.
 If you encounter any errors, please check the [parallel-bilby installation guide](https://lscsoft.docs.ligo.org/parallel_bilby/installation) for more details.

+> [!NOTE]
-Note: for those installing on WSL with pip, you may encounter an issue with installing parallel-bilby due to a dependency on python-ligo-lw.
+> for those installing on WSL with pip, you may encounter an issue with installing parallel-bilby due to a dependency on python-ligo-lw.
 This can be resolved by installing gcc with the following command:

 ```